PNP Logo

 Philippine National Police Logo

 In 1991, the visual concept of PNP was formed, which is still used today.
-This is a modern detailed logo created according to the traditional scheme for this institution.
+This is a modern, detailed logo created in accordance with the institution’s traditional scheme.
 All content was located inside a frame resembling a modernized law enforcement shield.
 It is divided into four parts and has small indentations on the sides.
 In the center of the stylized shield is a symbol that resembles the sun.

-It stands for the main motto of the Philippine National Police – service, honor, and justice.
+It stands for the Philippine National Police’s main motto: service, honor, and justice.
 There are also laurel branches here.
 They denote regional law enforcement commands.
-In the sun’s center is an image of a key figure – the legendary ruler Lapu-Lapu.
-He is considered a national hero in the country and represents the civil power of the constitutional type.
+In the sun’s center is an image of a key figure, the legendary ruler Lapu-Lapu.
+He is considered a national hero in the country and represents the constitutional type of civil power.

 Font and Colors